traylinx/traylinx-search-engine-mcp-server/README.md

 1. After configuring your MCP client, restart it completely.
 2. Start a new chat and instruct it to use the tool:
-   - "Use agentic_search to find information about quantum computing."
+   - "Use the search tool to find information about quantum computing."
+   - "Search for the latest news about artificial intelligence and filter by last week."
    - "Extract text and HTML from the URL https://traylinx.com"
 3. When the client requests permission, grant it.
 4. You should receive a response containing both text content and potentially structured data.